CenterForStatistics-UGent/xnet/README.md

-This is the github repo for the xnet package in R. The package implements two-step kernel ridge regression, and a set of crossvalidation methods described by Michiel Stock et al.
+This is the github repo for the xnet package in R. The package implements two-step kernel ridge regression, and a set of crossvalidation methods described by Michiel Stock et al. (paper in progress)

+Please note this is work in progress.
+All suggestions/issues/feature requests are welcomed.

 ## Installation